 Fees and delivery

-Fees: As a Domestic (HDR) student you are usually provided with a funded government place under the Research Training Program.
+Fees: As a Domestic (HDR) student undertaking the M Clinical Psychology component, you are usually provided with a funded government place under the Research Training Program (RTP).

 There are overtime fees for Higher Degree Research studies where RTP and Western Sydney University funded EFTSL has been exceeded.